ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 After the whole procedure has completed and while the access token is valid, C can contact AS to request an update of its access rights, by sending a similar request to the /token endpoint.
 This request also includes a "session identifier" (see {{edhoc-parameters-object}}) provided by AS in the initial request, which allows AS to find the data it has previously shared with C. The session identifier is assigned by AS and used to identify a series of access tokens, called a "token series" (see {{token-series}}).
 Upon a successful update of access rights (see {{update-access-rights-c-rs}}), the new issued access token becomes the latest in its token series, but the session identifier remains the same.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

-When an RS receives a request from C protected with an OSCORE Security Context derived from an EDHOC session implementing this profile, the associated session identifier, together with the authentication credential of C used in the EDHOC session, enables the RS to look up the unique access token determining the access rights of C.
+When RS receives a request from C protected with an OSCORE Security Context derived from an EDHOC session implementing this profile, then the associated session identifier, together with the authentication credential of C used in the EDHOC session, enables the RS to look up the unique access token determining the access rights of C.

 An overview of the profile flow for the "coap_edhoc_oscore" profile in case of option 1 above is given in {{protocol-overview}}.
 The names of messages coincide with those of {{RFC9200}} when applicable.